NicoleSchwartz/Food/README.md

 # Food
 Recipes I don't want to lose

-Ideal format
+Ideal format, markdown grouped as below, please place into an appropriate folder, if a folder is missing make a new one.

-Ingredients
+# Ingredients
 * list...

-Ingredients, Glaze
+# Ingredients, Glaze
 * feel free to have multiple ingredient lists if there is a glaze, marinade, etc

-Directions
+# Directions
 * each distinct step

-Notes
+# Notes
 * where the recipie came from (website, person), and added flavor or items of note

-Pictures
+# Pictures
 * optional, add pictures!